-- Device, Drug, and Biologic Combination Product Safety, Cybersecurity Risk Management and Assurance Cases
+- Device, Drug, and Biologic Combination Product Development Strategy (delivery platform selection, bridging strategy, threshold analysis), Design Controls (DHF), Risk Management, Cybersecurity and Assurance Cases

 Dr. Eisner spent 4 years as a Senior Medical Officer at the US FDA (both CDER and CDRH) where she provided medical leadership, expert scientific review, and science-based regulatory input for selected drug & device issues while meeting Congressionally-mandated deadlines for medical review of INDs, Q-subs, IDE, 510(k)s and “de novo” applications, as well as NDAs, protocols, clinical trial design, adverse event and periodic reporting submissions.